 Both of these molecules have the same molecular formula that is C4H10.
 The connectivity of atoms (carbon atoms).
 In the case of n-butane, all carbon atoms are in straight-chain whereas, in the case of isobutane, there is a side chain in the molecule.
 So they have different connectivity of atoms and are constitutional isomers of each other.

 - Stereoisomers which can be converted into one another by rotation around a single bond are called conformational isomers.

 - Alkanes usually show conformational isomerism because of the presence of C-C bonds.

 - For example, when we rotate the molecule of butane at the axis of C-C bond, we get eclipsed, gauche, and anti butane conformational isomers.

-- Here eclipsed conformation has identical groups directly in-line with one another that makes it unstable.
+- Here eclipsed conformation has identical groups directly in-line with one another which makes it unstable.

 - Gauche conformation stands for the presence of identical groups at 60 degrees from one another.

-- It is more stable compared to eclipse confirmation due to less steric hindrance between same molecules.
+- Gauche is more stable compared to eclipse confirmation due to less steric hindrance between same molecules.

 - In anti conformation, identical groups are 180 degrees from one another which makes it the most stable form.

 - Each conformer is interconverted by rotating around the central carbon single bond like eclipsed conformer can convert into gauche conform by rotating 60 degrees.

 - Rotation of eclipsed by 180-degree forms anti- conformer.
 Rotation of anti butane by 120 degrees forms gauche conformer.